7 Michigan Cider Mills That'll Help You Get in the Autumn Mood

 Labor Day has come and gone, which means its time to turn the page and delight in all that the season of autumn has to offer.
 To help your mind transition from summer to fall — from the leaves putting on a pigmentation-altering parade to pumpkin spice everything being in your face at all hours of the day — I've cobbled together a list of Michigan cider mills that'll certainly get you in the mood for sweater weather.

 So, grab your pumpkin spice latte, pull on that cardigan, and prepare to get a little frost on the pumpkin.
 Here are seven cider mill recommendations from yours truly (but really mostly from other people):

 1. Klein Cider Mill & Market (Sparta)

 2. Apple Charlie's Orchards (New Boston)

 Apple Charlie's — the first cider mill I ever visited (at least in my adult life)!
 J. chilling off of I-275 between Ann Arbor and Detroit, Apple Charlie's comprises 95 acres of farmland and an unlimited amount of autumn-themed awesomeness in the form of pet-able animals, dwarf apple trees for easy picking, hayrides, and more.
-Sadly, when I went last year we arrived rather late and it was too dark to do much; less sadly, I walked away with a half-dozen donuts.
+Sadly, when I went a couple years ago we arrived rather late and it was too dark to do much; less sadly, I walked away with a half-dozen donuts.

 3. Uncle John's Cider Mill (St. Johns)

 Okay, two friends recommended this one, so you know it's good.
 Halfway between Mount Pleasant and Lansing — and right along US-127, for your apple-picking convenience — Uncle John's Cider Mill has been holding down the fort in central Michigan since the 1970s.
 Nowadays, aside from making apple cider, donuts, pies, syrup, and other goodies, they also have a fairly busy schedule of events during the season, such as the Mid Mitten Cider Fest and the Fall Craft & Gift Show.